WordPress-Composer/WordPress-Json-Auth-Middlewear/README.md

 ## Verify

-This will verify your JWT is verified, regardless of whether you logged in to get it, or created a token once you logged into the dashboard.
+This will verify your JWT, regardless of how you attained it (via login or wp_ajax).

 ##### Method
 ```